mankins/svelte-adapter-express/readme.md

 ## Quickstart

-To get a simple express server with compression, static files, and SvelteKit rendering:
+To get a simple node express server with compression, static files, and SvelteKit rendering:

 ```
 npm i -D svelte-adapter-express